 Or if you have a puppy, my Puppy Coach training program would be a great first resource for you!

-Breaking old habits and forming new ones, new associations and new ways of behaving is half the battle.
-Once you get started it’s so much easier to keep improving.
+Breaking old habits and forming new ones, new associations and new ways of behaving, is half the battle.
+Once you get started, it’s so much easier to keep improving.
+You'll learn everything in my podcast.
+(And yes, this involves more than just positive reinforcement training!)

 To take a look at my complete dog training program, The Dog Calming Code, click here.